Fresno State vs. Wyoming NCAA Football Odds, Plays and Insights | October 16, 2021

 Wyoming Stats and Trends

-- So far this season Wyoming has one win against the spread.
+- Thus far this season Wyoming has one win against the spread.

-- The Cowboys have been underdogs by 3.5 points or more one time this season and have not covered the spread once.
+- The Cowboys have been underdogs by 3.5 points or more one time this year and have not covered the spread once.

 - Wyoming's games this year have gone over the total in two out of four opportunities (50%).

-- The Cowboys have turned the ball over six times, two fewer times than the Bulldogs have forced turnovers (8).
+- This year the Cowboys have six turnovers, two fewer than the Bulldogs have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.